 The Mill is listed on the National Register of Historic Places as an individual property and it is located in the Edinburg Historic District, which is also on the National Register.
 The Mill is also a designated Virginia Historic Landmark.
 The Town had a historic preservation easement placed on the property that is held by the Department of Historic Resources.
 It is one of the few mills along the historic Valley Pike (Rt.
 11) to survive the Civil War and serves as a prominent and scenic resource along this route, which is a designated Virginia Scenic By-way.

 The Edinburg Heritage Foundation has adapted the Mill and created a true destination in Edinburg.
 The facility houses a museum with exhibits dedicated to the history of the Town, the history of the Mill and the history of transportation in the Shenandoah Valley.
 The Museum also has a 50-seat theater featuring a locally produced film entitled "The Burning", based on the book by John Heatwole.
-In addition to the Museum, a gift shop, retail shops, a wine shop and a visitor center are already in operation, with restaurant space available.
+In addition to the Museum, a gift shop, retail shops, a restaurant, a wine shop and a visitor center are in operation.

 Anyone interested in joining the Foundation and receiving the monthly newsletter can do so by sending $15 for an individual membership and $25 for a family membership to the address below.